Group Counseling

 Students interested in group therapy should complete the form below.
 A group counselor will be in touch with more information.

-• Dialectical Behavioral Therapy (DBT): Provides students with new skills to manage painful emotions and decrease conflict in relationships.
+• DBT (Dialectical Behavioral Therapy): This group provides students with skills to manage painful emotions and decrease conflict in relationships.
+C term will focus on Distress Tolerance and Emotional Regulation.

 • International Students Support Group: This group provides a safe space to discuss issues related to being an international student at WPI, navigating adjustments, and any other life issues or stressors.